The world is moving toward a clean energy future, without a doubt.

 The world has plenty of uranium to cover demand since that demand has been unwaveringly low.
 This has brought prices way down and stagnated investment into new mining infrastructure.

 Uranium production has only been inching upwards incrementally since 2007.
-According to the World Nuclear Association (WNA), uranium production has increased by about 50% since 2007, and in 2016, it managed to cover 90% of world demand.
+According to the World Nuclear Association (WNA), uranium production has increased by about 50% since 2007, and since 2016, its managed to cover 90% of world demand.

 More than two-thirds of the world's supply comes from just 15 mines — four of which are majority owned by Cameco.